 Parrots and other birds have amazing eyes.
 Their eyes make all of the filters and editing options on your Iphone seem simple.
 Just check out this video to learn about the complex features of birds eyes:

 Just like you and I, birds can develop parrot eye problems.
 What do you do if your bird has eye problems or discharge?

-While parrot eye problems are painful, they are usually not imminently life threatening.
-However, the underlying condition, such as conjunctivitis, sinusitis, mites or other problems can progress fast and can be deadly.
+While parrot eye problems are usually quite painful, they are usually not imminently life threatening.
+Never the less, we suggest that you take a trip to the vet within 24 hours whenever you spot parrot eye problems.
+Why? because the underlying condition, such as conjunctivitis, sinusitis, mites, infection or other problems can progress fast and can be deadly.
 Minor problems can become big problems quickly so get your bird to the vet ASAP.
 Your goal is to prevent the condition from worsening and to prevent permanent blindness.

 Take a good look at your birds’ eye when it is normal.
 You’ll note a bright, clear eye-ball with open eye-lids and no discharge like the lovebirds eye on the left.

 If you suspect parrot eye problems, take a closer look.Holding your birds head steady, like in the photo above, get a closer look.
 It could be something caught in your birds eye.
 See if you can get someone to help you capture your pet and carefully examine the affected eye area.
 These items from your bird first aid kit may be helpful.

 Put on sterile rubber gloves.
 Using a clean towel to gently restrain your bird a flash light and a magnifying glass (or magnifying app on your phone) to assist you in examine both of your bird’s eyes.